syedhassaanahmed/neo-to-cosmos/README.md

 Walkthrough enough to completely load the data.
 Be careful... last step of the movie-graph will have you deleting all your new data!

 ## Get Your Cosmos DB ready
-If you don't have Cosmos DB set up yet, head over to Azure Cosmos DB documentation and follow the instructions to [Create a Database Account]( https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-dotnet).
+If you don't have Cosmos DB set up yet, head over to this documentation and follow the instructions to [Create a Database Account]( https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-dotnet).
 You don't need to create a graph, because the app will do it for you.